Advanced Ads comes with different capabilities for users to manage ads.

 Basic capability setup

 By default, page admins can do everything.
-If you select the appropriate option in the plugin settings then also editors can create and manage ads.
+If you select the appropriate option in the plugin settings, editors can also create and manage ads.
 By default, other default user groups can’t do anything.

-With Advanced Ads Pro there are 3 capability roles that you can also assign to individual users:
+With Advanced Ads Pro, there are three capability roles that you can also assign to individual users:

 - Ad Admin – can do everything

 - Ad Manager – can manage new and existing ads but not change plugin options

 - Ad User – can only see the Ad icon in the post content editor